 Some of the diagnostic tests which a neurologist may perform include computerised tomography (CT) scans, magnetic resonance imaging (MRI) and lumbar puncture.
-Depending on the depth of information you share, performing one or a combination of these tests will allow the neurologist to rule out tumours, infections or blood-vessel irregularities, which are also factors that can directly affect your daily routine.
+Depending on the depth of information you share, performing one, or a combination of these tests will allow the neurologist to rule out tumours, infections or blood-vessel irregularities, which are also factors that can directly affect your daily routine.

 When Your Start Experiencing Seizures

 It is important to note that migraines do not cause seizures, and vice versa.
 However, both conditions share common similarities when it comes to the symptoms that occur before their attacks.
-Not only that, individuals who suffer from migraines are at increased risk of suffering from seizures, and vice versa.
+Not only that, individuals who suffer from migraines are at an increased risk of suffering from seizures, and vice versa.

-Seeking consultation with a neurologist can help you determine the underlying factors behind these occurrences, even if you suffer from rare cases such as migralepsy.
+Seeking consultation with a neurologist can help you to determine the underlying factors behind these occurrences, even if you suffer from rare cases such as migralepsy.
 Migralepsy is a condition in which a migraine is accompanied by an epileptic seizure.
 They are often misdiagnosed, as both conditions share similar symptoms, which include visual hallucinations, vomiting and convulsions, amongst others.